 The key here is to protect your teeth from a blow to the head that could results in chipped or knocked-out teeth.
 When a person is struck on the head and doesn’t wear a mouthguard, it could spell disaster.
-An adequate athletic mouthguard is one that is well-fitted and remains snug.
+An adequate athletic mouthguard, a preventative service, is one that is well-fitted and remains snug.

 How Is an Athletic Mouthguard Fitted?